Stryper: Reunions, Reborn and Murder by Pride (1999–2009)

 Stryper's next album, Reborn, was released on August 16, 2005, and was the band's first full-length CD of original material in 15 years.
-It was produced by Michael Sweet.
-The new album received a positive response from fans and critics, some of whom labeled Reborn as one of the best albums of that year.
-With a more modern sound incorporating aspects of alternative rock and grunge, along with fewer guitar solos, the new record updated their style while keeping the Stryper identity.
-The record was written by Michael Sweet.
+It was produced and written by Michael Sweet.
+The album received a positive response from fans and critics, some of whom labeled Reborn as one of the best albums of that year.
+Billboard noted the band's cultural significance on the occasion of their 2005 comeback album Reborn, long preceding Switchfoot, Relient K or P.O.D.
+According to HM Magazine, the new record kept the Stryper identity while updating its style with more modern sound taken from aspects of alternative rock and grunge, for instance featuring fewer guitar solos.
 In 2006, the band released the DVD Greatest Hits: Live in Puerto Rico with Music Video Distributors.
-Stryper was scheduled to open for the thrash metal band Slayer, headlining in Mexico.
-A few months later, Slayer pulled out of the Mexican tour and cancelled their headline for personal reasons.
+Stryper was scheduled to open for the thrash metal band Slayer headlining in Mexico, but a few months after the announcement, Slayer pulled out of the Mexican tour and cancelled their headline for personal reasons.

-In November 2006, Stryper announced new management.
-They also announced a follow-up to Reborn tentatively due in early to mid 2007.
+In November 2006, Stryper announced new management and a follow-up to Reborn, tentatively due in early to mid 2007.
 However, that February saw lead singer Michael Sweet postponing the release of the new album two days before its recording was to begin.
-Sweet's wife Kyle had been diagnosed with stage four ovarian cancer, and the new album was put on hold so that he could care for his family and ailing wife.
+Michael Sweet's wife Kyle had been diagnosed with stage four ovarian cancer, and the new album was put on hold so that he could care for his family.
 She underwent surgery and treatment from February 14 to July 14.
 In April 2008, Kyle announced that her cancer had returned as of October 2007.
 The new album was in the mixing stage as of January 2008, and Sweet said that it should be released in July or August.
 Michael Sweet performed with the band Boston in 2007 and was asked to join the band as co-lead vocalist and guitarist and toured with Boston in 2008 with Styx as the opening act.
-On March 5, 2009, Michael Sweet's wife, Kyle, died from cancer.
+On March 5, 2009, Kyle Sweet died from cancer.
 Murder by Pride was released on July 21, 2009, with the lead single "Peace of Mind" preceding it.